-The GOAWAY frame does not define any flags, and the payload is a QUIC Stream ID for a client-initiated, bidirectional stream encoded as a variable-length integer.
+The GOAWAY frame carries a QUIC Stream ID for a client-initiated bidirectional stream encoded as a variable-length integer.
+A client MUST treat receipt of a GOAWAY frame containing a Stream ID of any other type as a connection error of type HTTP_MALFORMED_FRAME.

 Clients do not need to send GOAWAY to initiate a graceful shutdown; they simply stop making new requests.
-A server MUST treat receipt of a GOAWAY frame as a connection error (Section 6) of type HTTP\UNEXPECTED\GOAWAY.
+A server MUST treat receipt of a GOAWAY frame as a connection error (Section 6) of type HTTP_UNEXPECTED_GOAWAY.